Causal Claims in Economics: Claim-Graph Dataset and Construction

 \paragraph{Matching Publication Outcomes to Working Papers} To analyze the publication trajectories of the working papers, we matched each paper to its eventual publication outcome using multiple data sources.
 Our primary goal was to determine whether a working paper was published in a peer-reviewed journal and, if so, identify the journal and publication date.
 This information is essential for understanding the dissemination and impact of research within the economics discipline.

 We utilized four data sources to obtain publication information.
-First, we used official metadata from the NBER, which provides publication data collected via author submissions and automated scraping from RePEc.\footnote{This is available at \url{https://www2.nber.org/wp_metadata/}.} While comprehensive, the dataset includes duplicates and primarily covers NBER papers.
-The second source was a large language model (LLM) prompted to retrieve publication outcomes based on its knowledge, yielding results for a small subset of NBER and CEPR papers.
-Third, we used the OpenAlex repository, matching titles of working papers and prioritizing published versions when multiple matches existed.
+First, we used official metadata from the NBER, which provides publication data collected via author submissions and automated scraping from RePEc.
+While comprehensive, the dataset includes duplicates and primarily covers NBER papers.
+Second, for residual unmatched papers, we use a model-assisted matching step that proposes candidate publication matches from bibliographic metadata (title, authors, year), which we then verify against structured records when available.\footnote{We use the model to propose candidates, not as an authoritative source of publication outcomes.
+The match is retained only when bibliographic fields align under our deterministic rules.} Third, we used the OpenAlex repository, matching titles of working papers and prioritizing published versions when multiple matches existed.
 Finally, we incorporated data from \cite{baumann2020have}, which provides manually verified publication outcomes for NBER and CEPR papers between 2000 and 2012, matched up to mid-2019.
+All journal placements reported in this paper are measured as of September 2024.

 To ensure consistency, we standardized journal names across these sources using the SCImago Journal Rank (SJR) lists for the fields of "Economics, Econometrics and Finance" and "Business, Management and Accounting."
 After removing generic journal names, this list included 2,367 unique journals.